Ann Shin: Film-making career

 Due to her interest in long-form documentary, Shin moved into television.
 She began to produce television series for a number of networks, as well as direct independent documentaries.
 Her documentary credits include the documentary My Enemy, My Brother, which was shortlisted for a 2016 Academy Award and nominated for a News and Documentary Emmy Award.
 The feature version won Grand Jury Prize at San Diego Film Festival, and the short version was awarded Best Short Documentary in eleven international film festivals including Traverse City Film Festival, Russia's Doker International Festival, Grand Prize Winner of the Best Shorts Humanitarian Awards, the Sepanta Award for Best Short Film.
 Other of her films include documentary film The Defector: Escape from North Korea (2012), The Four Seasons Mosaic (CBC (2005), Western Eyes (CBC Newsworld) (2000), The Roswell Incident (History) (1998), Almost Real (CBC Newsworld) and How to Breathe the Air of Our Ancestors (CBC Radio) (1998).
 Shin has produced programs for CBC, TVO, PBS, HBO, ABC, Slice, HGTV, W, Discovery and History, and her programs have sold in territories in the US, Europe, Australia, East Asia and Southeast Asia.

-The Defector: Escape from North Korea was highly praised by several critics.
+Her cross-platform project The Defector: Escape from North Korea was highly praised by several critics.
 CNN Connect the World called it an "incredible story", while the Toronto Star named it one of the 10 Must See Films at the Hot Docs Canadian International Documentary Festival.
 Next Projection said of the film, "The Defector exposes a part of the world that is so heavily shielded we can only know through conjecture."

-Shin has also created the cross-platform project The Defector: Escape from North Korea which won Best Documentary and won Best Documentary Director at the 2014 Canadian Screen Awards, as well picking up the SXSW Interactive Festival Award, the FITC Award and nextMedia Canadian Digi Awards.
+The project won Best Documentary and Best Documentary Director at the 2014 Canadian Screen Awards, and the SXSW Interactive Festival Award, the FITC Award and nextMedia Canadian Digi Awards.